 Caring Hands in the Community is an outreach project of King's Church Medway as a Christian response to the problems facing the marginalised in our society.
-Caring Hands' staff and volunteers minister help to those affected by issues such as isolation, social exclusion, hunger, homelessness, substance addiction and prostitution.
+Caring Hands' staff and volunteers minister help to those affected by issues such as isolation, social exclusion, hunger, homelessness and substance addiction.

 Since we began keeping records in 2001, Caring Hands has registered in excess of 2,500 clients from the Medway area whose lives have been affected by some or all of these issues.
 Caring Hands' response is to bring the love of God to those in need in a practical and positive way that delivers both relief and hope through a holistic programme with our various partners in and around the Medway Towns.

 FAITHFUL IN THE LITTLE

 Ever since its humble beginnings with the offer of one cheese sandwich, Caring Hands in the Community has continued to grow apace with the emerging needs of our local society.
 Pastor Matthew Guest, a founder and visionary of this ministry, has continued to inspire and direct the operation of services at Caring Hands in the Community in his role as Senior Leader of the King's Church Medway.